-Sunnybrook is closely following the spread of a novel coronavirus that has emerged from Wuhan, China.
+Sunnybrook is closely following the spread of COVID-19, the novel coronavirus that has emerged from Wuhan, China.

 Dr. Samira Mubareka, infectious diseases physician and microbiologist, and Dr. Jerome Leis, infectious diseases physician and medical director of infection prevention and control, answer some questions about this novel coronavirus below.

 What is a coronavirus?